Merit Scholarships

 Limited merit scholarships are also available for transfer applicants, including for members of Phi Theta Kappa.
 All transfer applicants who apply for undergraduate admission to Northeastern by the application deadline are considered.

-• Students who are admitted to Northeastern and are recognized as National Merit Finalists* or National Recognition Program Scholars** will receive a competitive merit-based award and may also be eligible for financial aid.
+Students who are admitted to Northeastern and are recognized as National Merit Finalists* or National Recognition Program Scholars** will receive a competitive merit-based award and may also be eligible for financial aid.

 Northeastern National Scholarships replace any Honors, Dean’s, Connections, Sophomore Achievement, International Scholars, or other merit awards and may result in a change to previously awarded Northeastern University Grant funds.
+Please note that students designated as both National Recognition Scholars and National Merit Finalists are only eligible for one National Scholarship.

 National Merit Semifinalists or National Recognition Program Scholars in the Northeastern London double degree program are not eligible for the National Scholarship.